 In the Middle School, girls are assigned by grade to technology classes that use class-based and cross-curricular technology projects to hone their skills in graphic design, animation, 3-D modeling, computer programming and Lego® robotics.
 In the Upper School, students learn and employ new software programs and applications as needed for individual class assignments.
 They are also offered the opportunity to learn introductory engineering and computer programming skills through two separate courses, a Science department course offering, Introduction to Engineering and a junior/senior elective, Introduction to Computer Science.

 In order to promote a culture of innovation and the development of a range of twenty-first century skills, the Academic Technology Team consults with faculty to encourage and guide meaningful technology integration in the curriculum.
 The team also provides support and education to students outside of class and in addition to their course work.
-Faculty integrate technology into their curricula using course websites and blogs, interactive formative assessment tools, extensive use of the Gmail email client and collaborative tools such as Google Apps for Education and Skype.
+Faculty integrate technology into their curricula using course websites and blogs, interactive formative assessment tools, extensive use of Gmail, and collaborative tools such as Google Apps for Education and Skype.

 Coding opens up a part of our brain that we don't usually use.
 Even if we do not end up going into computer science, it broadens our horizons.
 We can apply this way of thinking to our lives, and become more successful.
 O. Winchenbaugh '21